Azure-Samples/azure-openai-rag-workshop-java/docs/sections/06-chat-api.md

 > ```
 >
 > Notice the `@Alternative` annotation.
 This tells Quarkus that this producer is an alternative to the default one (`ChatLanguageModelAzureOpenAiProducer`).
 This way, you can switch between the Azure OpenAI and the Ollama model by enabling the `@Alternative` annotation in the properties file (`@Alternative` are not enabled by default).
 > So, if you want to use the Azure OpenAI model, you don't have to configure anything.
-If instedd you want to use the Ollama model, you will have to add the following property to the `src/backend/src/main/resources/application.properties` file:
+If instead you want to use the Ollama model, you will have to add the following property to the `src/backend/src/main/resources/application.properties` file:
 >
 > ```properties
 > quarkus.arc.selected-alternatives=ai.azure.openai.rag.workshop.backend.configuration.ChatLanguageModelOllamaProducer